 The teenage years are a time of change.
 For most teens, emotional ups and downs and moodiness are normal.
 But an increasing number of young people are experiencing mental health challenges.

-Mental illness or disorders affect an estimated 10 to 20% of Canada’s youth, reports the Canadian Mental Health Association, but just 1 in 5 young Canadians who need mental health services actually get them.
+Mental health issues were already rising pre-COVID-19.
+The pandemic then negatively affected youth mental health, according to Statistics Canada.
+Today mental illness or disorders affect an estimated 20% of Canada’s youth.
+But just 1 in 5 young Canadians who need mental health services actually get them.

-And while the barriers to accessing mental health services can be nuanced and complex, raising awareness about the signs of teen depression and cutting through the stigmas surrounding mental illness can help.
-Dr. Marshall Korenblum, an associate professor in the Department of Psychiatry at the University of Toronto Faculty of Medicine, explains how.
+The barriers to accessing mental health services are complex.
+But raising awareness about the signs of teen depression and cutting through the stigmas surrounding mental illness can help.
+Dr. Marshall Korenblum, associate professor, Department of Psychiatry at the University of Toronto Faculty of Medicine, explains how.

-Depression looks a little different for teens than for adults, thanks in part to hormones that are still raging after puberty, says Korenblum.
-“The biological sides of depression, including disturbances of sleep and appetite, are very prominent in teens compared to adults,” he says.
-You may notice your teen sleeping more, or eating much more — or much less — than usual.
+Depression looks a little different for teens than for adults.
+This is thanks in part to hormones that are still raging after puberty, says Korenblum.
+He says depression can cause disturbances in sleep and appetite.
+“This is very prominent in teens compared to adults.
+Your teen may be sleeping more or eating much more — or much less — than usual.”

-You may also notice differences in their relationships, both with you and their peers.
-Teens with depression are likely to feel irritable and isolated, so you may feel shut out of their lives and notice they’re spending significantly less time with friends.
+You may also see differences in their relationships, both with you and their peers.
+Teens with depression are likely to feel irritable and isolated.
+You may feel shut out of their lives and notice they’re spending a lot less time with friends.